Dhomoni/uaa-app/README.md

     To remove files with wildcard search:
         find . -name *WeeklyVisitingHour* -exec rm -rf {} +

-    To build docker image of postgres with postgis : docker build -t postgresql-postgis:10.6 .

     In development you may need this for quick web debug :
         $ npm start